 Aspect ACD offers its own Disconnection-Detection feature to monitor the connection between the Aspect CTI link and T-Server.
-Use the Application Bridge Monitor Host to provide disconnection detection for that link:
+In the Aspect ACD - Hardware Administrator, do the following:

 - 1. In the Data Interlink Record, open the Link Properties configuration window. - 2.
 On the Monitoring and Timeout tab, set Time interval between monitor messages to 10.
 (This sets the monitoring interval to 10 seconds.)